Diesel

 • Safety Glasses (Side Panels) - (per OSHA requirements)

-According to the Bureau of Labor Statistics, employment of diesel service technicians and mechanics is projected to grow 4 percent from 2021 to 2031, about as fast as the average for all occupations.
+According to the Bureau of Labor Statistics, employment of diesel service technicians and mechanics is projected to show little or no change from 2022 to 2032.

-About 28,500 openings for diesel service technicians and mechanics are projected each year, on average, over the decade.
-Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.
+Despite limited employment growth, about 24,300 openings for diesel service technicians and mechanics are projected each year, on average, over the decade.
+Most of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.

 1. Analyze and interpret codes, standards, prints, and schematics.